zabbix/zabbix/templates/san/huawei_5300v5_snmp/README.md

 ## Feedback

-Please report any issues with the template at https://support.zabbix.com
+Please report any issues with the template at https://support.zabbix.com.

-You can also provide feedback, discuss the template or ask for help with it at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/418855-discussion-thread-for-official-zabbix-template-huawei-oceanstor).
+You can also provide feedback, discuss the template, or ask for help at [ZABBIX forums](https://www.zabbix.com/forum/zabbix-suggestions-and-feedback/418855-discussion-thread-for-official-zabbix-template-huawei-oceanstor).